 The Ombudsman’s job is to investigate complaints fairly and impartially by listening to both sides of the story and looking at the facts.
 They decide what action, if any, should be taken when you and an estate agent can’t agree.
 Every estate agent, including online estate agents, should be registered with one of these bodies.

-The Property Ombudsman, which covers more than 95% of sales agents, resolved over 5500 formal complaints through the ombudsman service about estate agents in 2022 and of cases resolved by the TPS, it supported 63% of complaints.
+The Property Ombudsman, which covers more than 95% of sales agents, resolved over 5,600 formal complaints through the ombudsman service about estate agents in 2023.
+And of cases resolved by formal decision, the TPS found in favour of the consumer in 83% of cases.
 However, the awards given out were quite small.
-The average sum per sales case granted to a successful complainant in 2022 was £488 – although the Ombudsman can grant up to £25,000.
+The average sum per sales case granted to a successful complainant in 2023 was £745 – although the Ombudsman can grant up to £25,000.

 Read our full guide on making a complaint through a Property Ombudsman